JavaMoney/javamoney-examples/web/javamoney-payment-cdi-event/README.md

 payment-cdi-event: Use CDI Events to Process Debit and Credit Operations
 ========================================================================
-Author: Elvadas Nono, Werner Keil (JSR 354 enablement)
+Author: Elvadas Nono (initial contribution), Werner Keil
 Level: Beginner
 Technologies: CDI, JSR 345 (Money and Currency API)
-Summary: Demonstrates how to use CDI 1.0 Events
-Target Product: EAP
+Summary: Demonstrates how to use CDI 1.0 Events with the Money and Currency API Target Product: EAP

 What is it?